bjherger/keras-pandas/README.md

 ### Creating an Automater

 The core feature of `keras-pandas` is the Automater, which accepts lists of variable types (all optional), and a response variable (optional, for supervised problems).
+Together, all of these variables are the `user_input_variables`, which may be different than the variables fed into Keras.

 As a side note, the response variable must be in one of the variable type lists (e.g. `survived` is in `categorical_vars`)